igorcferreira/GIFImage/README.md

 The project has a struct named `ImageLoader` that is responsible for parsing the source into a sequence of frames (later used in the view).
 This loader has a local cache using `URLCache`.
 The view will fetch the image loader from the view environment.
 So, if a different cache limits or file manager wants to be used, the `\.imageLoader` environment key can be used to override the default instance.

+## Sample Project

+A sample project can be found as a Swift Playground app on [Sample.swiftpm](Sample.swiftpm).
+This playground app is configured with the GIFImage package as a local dependency for better development/test, to run it on iPad's Playground app, the package reference may need to be updated.

 ## License

 [MIT](LICENSE)